braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 :::note[**Independence**]

-Independence stands confirmed: the countermodels prove Axiom 1 allows unreduced longer cycles as in Model A [(§2.5.2)](#2.5.2), while Axiom 2 permits isolated self-loops as in Model B [(§2.5.3)](#2.5.3), with the geometric syndrome [(§2.5.1.1)](#2.5.1.1) highlighting triplet imbalances that signal violations.
-Physically, this means the framework draws on orthogonal levers, avoiding redundancy: directionality alone yields chains without enforced shapes, quanta alone yield areas without guaranteed thrust.
+Independence stands confirmed by the rigorous separation of our constraints.
+The countermodels prove that Axiom 1 allows unreduced longer cycles to persist, as seen in Model A [(§2.5.2)](#2.5.2), creating a world of loops without surface.
+Meanwhile, Axiom 2 permits isolated self-loops to exist, as seen in Model B [(§2.5.3)](#2.5.3), creating a world of geometry without progress.
+The geometric syndrome [(§2.5.1.1)](#2.5.1.1) serves as our diagnostic tool, highlighting triplet imbalances that signal these specific violations.
+This confirms that we have not engaged in circular reasoning; each rule brings something unique and necessary to the table.

-But if local primitives license such isolated successes, what hidden flaws emerge when they chain transitively: do mediated influences respect the arrow, or do cycles bootstrap self-causes?
-The syndrome detects local charges, yet global paths might curl undetected; this scalability issue compels the examination to the definition of effective influence, where the relation defines and exposes its pathologies under the pair alone.
+Physically, this means the framework draws on orthogonal levers to build the universe, avoiding the inefficiency of redundancy.
+Directionality alone yields chains of cause and effect, but without enforced shapes, these chains can tangle into arbitrary complexities.
+Quanta alone yield defined areas, but without guaranteed thrust, these areas can become static traps.
+But if local primitives license such isolated successes, what hidden flaws emerge when they chain transitively?
+Do mediated influences respect the arrow, or do cycles bootstrap self-causes in the blind spots of our local rules?
+The syndrome detects local charges, yet global paths might curl undetected.
+This scalability issue compels our examination to move to the definition of effective influence, where the relation defines and exposes its pathologies under the pair alone.
 :::

 -----